zincbase/zincdb/docs/API Reference.md

 **Notes**:

-* Remote changes that are shadowed by conflicting local entries would not be announced to the subscriber.
+* Remote changes that are shadowed by conflicting local changes would not be announced to the subscriber.
 The only current way to access them is when resolving conflicts using a custom conflict handler.
-* Applying `observe()` to large and complex objects like the root may be a very expensive operation if rapid updates are expected, since the entire database might need to loaded be reconstructed at every small update.
+* Applying `observe()` to large and complex objects like the root may be a very expensive operation if rapid updates are expected, since the entire database might be need to be loaded be reconstructed on every small update.
 It is therefore recommended to use `subscribe()` instead or create many observers to individual small objects and perform any needed operation immediately, rather than trying to maintain an up-to-date copy of the entire root object tree or a large branch node.

 ## `unsubscribe`